 DHP provides coverage for Assistant Surgeon services authorized in accordance with DHP policies for certain CPT codes.
 All Assistant Surgeon services require preauthorization.
 Surgical procedures that do not ordinarily require the services of an assistant, as identified by Medicare, are denied when billed as an assistant surgery.
 One assistant surgeon is reimbursed for surgical procedures when appropriate.
-Two assistant surgeons may be allowed when prior authorization for liver transplant surgery using the appropriate assistant surgery modifier with procedure codes 47135 or 47136.
+Two assistant surgeons may be allowed when prior authorization for liver transplant surgery using the appropriate assistant surgery modifier and procedure codes.
 Please contact DHP Health Services or STAR Kids Support Services Department for authorization.